Naveenraj-4/docspot/README.md

 ## 🌟 **Project Vision**

 **DocSpot** isn't just a booking app; it's a complete **medical operating system**.
-Designed by **ALEX**, it integrates advanced AI agents, real-time secure chat, and powerful analytics into a cohesive, aesthetically stunning experience.
+Designed by **Naveen**, it integrates advanced AI agents, real-time secure chat, and powerful analytics into a cohesive, aesthetically stunning experience.

 Whether you are a patient seeking help, a doctor managing a clinic, or an admin overseeing operations, DocSpot provides a **premium, app-like experience** directly in the browser.